ptoloudis/Operating-System/README.md

 # OS
-The code of the class ECE460 Advanced Data Management
+The code of the class ECE318 Operating Systems